 Some cats are very finicky about their water.
 You leave fresh water out for them all day, but the minute you turn on the tap they come rushing for a drink.
 So what is the attraction with cats and running water?

-Maybe your cat will drink from a bowl but insist on splashing the water with her paw.
-Maybe she keeps tipping her bowl on the ground so she can drink from the floor.
-Your cat may balance precariously on the toilet seat so she can drink from the bowl.
-And if you have an outdoor cat, she may even favour dirty rain water rather than the fresh supply you put out for it.
+Maybe your cat will drink from a bowl but insist on splashing the water with their paw or keeps tipping the bowl inorder to drink from the floor.
+Your cat may even balance precariously on the toilet seat to drink from the toilet bowl.
+You may have an outdoor that favours dirty rain water rather than the fresh supply you provide.

 Why the odd behaviour?

 It's also possible that the water is just a toy for your cat.
-To your cat, flipping over its water bowl or trying to catch the falling drips from a tap might make a great game, as well as having the added benefit of quenching its thirst.
+To your cat, flipping over the water bowl or trying to catch the falling drips from a tap might make a great game, as well as having the added benefit of quenching their thirst.

-Cats don't need much water to drink, especially if they eat canned food or food in pouches which contains a lot of water in it.
-However, it is still important to make sure your cat has fresh water at all times.
+Cats don't need much water to drink, especially if they eat et food which contains a lot of water in it.
+However, it is still important to make sure your cat has fresh water available at all times.

 Drinking from a bowl

-There are a few things you can do to encourage your cat to drink from her bowl.
+There are a few things you can do to encourage your cat to drink from the bowl.

-Try moving her water dish to somewhere that isn't alongside her food.
+Try moving the water bowl to somewhere that isn't alongside their food.
 Your cat may be picky about having food and water right next to each other.

-If you think your cat doesn't like the temperature of its water, try adding a few ice cubes to the bowl.
+If you think your cat doesn't like the temperature of the water, try adding a few ice cubes to the bowl.

 You may want to try changing the bowl entirely.
 Different types of bowl will give different tastes to the water.
-If your cat has a plastic bowl, try a metal, ceramic, or even glass one.
-If your cat is a bowl tipper, try looking for a wider bowl with a rubber base.
-This will foil even the most dedicated of cats.
+If your cat currently has a plastic bowl, try a metal, ceramic, or even a glass one.
+If your cat is a bowl tipper, try looking for a wider bowl with a rubber base, this will foil even the most dedicated of cats.

-There are also cat drinking fountains that either constantly run water in a loop, or are activated by your cat approaching.
-These require electricity to run so you'll need to find a place for it close to a socket outlet.
+Cat drinking fountains are also available that either constantly run water in a loop, or are activated by your cat approaching it.
+These require electricity so you'll need to find a suitable place close to a power socket.

 You can occasionally leave the tap dripping for your cat to have a drink.
-Your cat will drink from any source if she is thirsty enough, but you may choose to occasionally offer her water from the tap as a treat.
+Your cat will drink from any source if thirsty enough, but you may choose to occasionally offer water from the tap as a treat.